eviltester/open-source-profile/slides-export.md

 # Going Meta - Beyond Code

-Your Open Source Profile

 What do you have that is:

-- something people can modify
+- something people can modify?
-- something people can share
+- something people can share?
-- design is publicly accessible
+- design is publicly accessible?

-## ?

 Probably more than you think.

 ---

-## Examples Beyond Code
+# Examples Beyond Code

 - Social Networks sharing your sources of learning and experience
 - Blogging is open sourcing your thinking